Fasust/wisgen/README.md

 - And a few Bits of my own Wisdom

 ### Wanna Contribute? 👪
 You can suggest your own peaces of Wisdom through Pull Request if you want.
 [This](https://github.com/Fasust/wisgen/blob/master/assets/advice.txt) is where all the offline wisdoms are saved.
+The "#" markes the beginning of new _type_ of Wisdom.

 ## Purpose of Wisgen
 I used this project to understand how Flutter handles communication with the web and how it implements asynchronous calls.
 I also got the chance to better understand how Flutter handels _state_ and how to transfer that _state_ over multiple classes withing the Widget Tree.